hashicorp/terraform/.github/CONTRIBUTING.md

 Most changes will involve updates to the test suite, and changes to Terraform's documentation.
 The Terraform team can advise on different testing strategies for specific scenarios, and may ask you to revise the specific phrasing of your proposed documentation prose to match better with the standard "voice" of Terraform's documentation.

-This repository is primarily maintained by a small team at HashiCorp along with their other responsibilities, so unfortunately we cannot always respond promptly to pull requests, particularly if they do not relate to an existing GitHub issue where the Terraform team has already participated.
+This repository is primarily maintained by a small team at HashiCorp along with their other responsibilities, so unfortunately we cannot always respond promptly to pull requests, particularly if they do not relate to an existing GitHub issue where the Terraform team has already participated and indicated willingness to work on the issue or accept PRs for the proposal.
 We *are* grateful for all contributions however, and will give feedback on pull requests as soon as we're able.

 ### Caveats & areas of special concern